-Center Parcs is a well known and popular holiday resort in the UK, with 6 locations dotted around England and Ireland.
-Each location is unique and is nestled in wonderful woodland and forest surrounding visitors to give them the best ambience and chance for adventure.
+Center Parcs is a well-known and popular holiday resort in the UK, with 6 locations dotted around England and Ireland.
+Each location is unique and is nestled in wonderful woodland and forest surrounding visitors to give them the best ambiance and chance for adventure.

 We have been to Center Parcs a couple of times and thoroughly enjoyed it, though we know not everyone understands how its worth the money.
 Cora is a big believer that a holiday in the UK isn’t a holiday and I get it.

 There is something about hopping on a plane, boat or train and heading to a completely different country.
 But there is something about staying close home, having home comforts and changing things up a little, even just for a few days.

 First, we have to look at the concept and meaning behind the creation and ideation of Center Parcs.
 That will help anyone struggling with if it is really a break or just living somewhere else for a week and still doing all the cleaning etc.

 The Center Parcs concept is to provide short breaks in the forest, bringing families together and back to nature with high quality accommodation, a range of outstanding leisure facilities and more than 200 indoor and outdoor activities, all set within a protected and enhanced woodland environment. – Center Parcs

 Center Parcs is more than staying in a place like home and paying for activities you could find cheaper elsewhere (though I completely understand that train of thought).
 It is a place that really allows you to connect and do something you wouldn’t normally do and feel safe doing it but I will touch more on that later in the post.

 Something I was never quite sure about was what was actually included in a Center Parcs break.
 We had been a number of times but because we didn’t fully go to exhaust all the ‘freebies’ we didn’t fully know what we had paid for.